jshannon75/geog4300/Labs/Final_assignment/assignment.md

 This file includes political districts in both 1992 and 2016 (1990 and 2015 in the year field), a variety of demographic variables, and results for the U.S. House elections in both years.
 There's also some dummy variables for elections that were uncontested (uncon\_r and uncon\_d), elections with no vote totals (missing), and states with 2 or less districts (dist\_omit).

 The three demographic variables you're interested in are % not classifed as white, non-hispanic (nonwht\_pct), median household income (medhhinc), and % with a BA degree or higher (badeg\_pct).

+You'll be completing a single document as a group, but each of you will be responsible for individual sections: descriptive analysis and modeling for your independent variables.
+You should collarboate on the overview, multivariate model, and summary sections.
+Directions for the individual sections are below.

 ### Descriptive analysis